Back to SCCU home page

 In case you haven't been notified [I hadn't: rjh], Hastings & St. Leonards beat Lewes 3½-2½ in the McArthur Cup Final to win the official Sussex team event.
 (The Mid-Sussex league is semi-independent of Sussex CCA).

-This means that I played in the winning club teams in Surrey - Redhill won the Surrey League Div 1 trophy, where I was the top scorer for them; in Kent - Maidstone won the County Cup, where I certainly wasn't; and now in Sussex, all in the same season.
+the Surrey League Div 1 trophy, where I was the top scorer for them; in Kent - Maidstone won the County Cup, where I certainly wasn't; and now in Sussex, all in the same season.
 Is this unique/interesting/publishable??

 Best wishes,